 - Read about them: Reading about emotions and how they manifest can help raise self awareness of them, as well as help to normalize their existence.

-- Give yourself time: It is important to go at your own pace, which may mena starting slowly when learning to identify and talk about your emotions.
+- Give yourself time: It is important to go at your own pace, which may mean starting slowly when learning to identify and talk about your emotions.
 Forcing yourself to talk about a negative emotion when you are not used to it can be stressful and counterproductive.5

 How to Express Your Feelings